-Air pollution has been demonstrated to affect health, influence our activities due to changes in visibility, and is the focus of our concern for the global environment due to effects of "greenhouse gases" and increasing particle scattering albedo on the Earth's radiation balance.
+Measurements of the meteorological properties serve a vital role in modeling and forecasting weather conditions that impact many aspects of our daily lives.
+The meteorological conditions control the development and dissipation of air pollution episodes.
+Air pollution has been demonstrated to affect health, influence our activities due to changes in visibility, and is a focus of our concerns for the global environment.
+A better understanding of the variations in 'greenhouse gases' and particle concentrations that influence the Earth's radiation balance in needed.
 The two principal components of the atmosphere that have been singled out as major air pollution concerns are ozone and airborne particulate matter (PM).
-Airborne particulate matter has been shown to be associated with increased hospital admissions for cardiovascular disease. ^{1,2} Ozone is a known toxic species that causes deleterious respiratory effects, particularly causing blisters in the respiratory tract, ageing of tissue and complications for older individuals, and those with asthma and other respiratory problems.^{3,4} The increase in airborne particulate matter has changed the optical properties of the atmosphere by decreasing visibility which directly affects air traffic patterns and landing frequency of commercial aircraft, and by reducing the aesthetic appreciation of our national parks.
-5 The increase of emissions into the atmosphere causes two competing mechanisms which affect the energy balance that controls our global climate: 1) increased emission of chemical species that absorb infrared radiation leads to global warming due to the greenhouse effect, 2) increasing airborne particulate matter reduces the direct and indirect flux of solar radiation at the surface due to changes in the planetary albedo.
-Increases in optical scattering by airborne particulate matter results in reduction of global temperature, thus counteracting the increases expected from the greenhouse effect and leading to a complicated non-linear response.
-The increase in airborne particulate matter is principally due to combustion products from transportation and power generation.4 The goal of present research is to assist in understanding the physical and chemical processes that result in air pollution episodes and global environment changes, so that policies can be developed that will avert severe conditions and show the best directions for action.
+Airborne particulate matter has been shown to be associated with increased hospital admissions for cardiovascular disease.^{1,2} Ozone is a known toxic species that causes deleterious respiratory effects, particularly causing blisters in the respiratory tract, ageing of tissue and complications for older individuals, and those with asthma and other respiratory problems.^{3,4} The increase in airborne particulate matter has changed the optical properties of the atmosphere by decreasing visibility which directly affects air traffic patterns and landing frequency of commercial aircraft, and by reducing the aesthetic appreciation of our national parks.5 The increase of emissions into the atmosphere results in competing non-linear response mechanisms which affect the energy balance that controls our global climate: 1) increased emission of chemical species that absorb infrared radiation can lead to warming from the 'greenhouse' effect, 2) increased airborne particulate matter reduces direct and indirect flux of solar radiation leading to cooling from changes in the planetary albedo.
+The increase in airborne particulate matter is principally due to combustion products from transportation and power generation.4 Improved meteorological measurements with better temporal and spatial resolution are needed to model the complex atmospheric system with a coupled physics based model and real time data products.
+Raman lidar is proposed as the primary data source for future meteorological and air quality data.